jtheisen/moldinium/readme.md

     : INotifyingComputedPropertyImplementation<Value, Container, NotifyingPropertyMixin>
     where Container : class
 {
+    // Just to make the bakery happy public Boolean BeforeGet() => true;

     public void AfterSet(Container container, ref NotifyingPropertyMixin mixin) {
         mixin.NotifyPropertyChanged(container);
     }

+    // Presumably the value hasn't changed if the setter threw;
+    // the return value indicates that the exception should be rethrown public Boolean AfterErrorSet() => true;
 }
 ```